drio/caddy-saml-sso/README.md

 A caddy module that provides SSO via SAML.
 For the SAML implementation we use [this](https://github.com/crewjam/saml) wonderful library.

+When enabling this module on your routes, if the SAML flow is successful, you will have all the SAML attributes in the header so your application can access them.

 ## Build

 `make build` will caddy with the plugin.